(Disclosure: Some of the links below may be affiliate links)

 If you die before retirement, your spouse will get the capital you would have gotten at retirement.
 And if you are incapacitated and unable to pay your premiums, the insurance will pay for you.

-First, you do not need death life insurance if you have no dependents.
+First, you do not need death life insurance without dependents.
 If nobody depends on you and you die, the capital will return to the insurance company.

 Then, we have good insurance coverage already in Switzerland in many cases.